 The Toronto Botanical Garden: The gardens are designed to educate and inspire, spanning four acres within Toronto’s Don Valley Ravine.
 Admission to the gardens is free.
 Indoor and outdoor learning experiences are available for all ages including courses, garden tours and nature camps.
 During the summer enjoy dining at the garden café, a Thursday organic farmers’ market, free guided tours and a free outdoor music series.
 The LEED Silver-Certified Building houses a truly unique garden shop and horticultural library and is available for social and corporate rentals.
 The TBG has embarked on a $52 million expansion, incorporating an addition 35 acres and a multitude of new gardens, buildings, greenhouses, and more.

 The Egale Centre: Canada’s first and Toronto’s only facility that will combine the proven counselling services of Egale Youth Outreach with emergency and transitional housing exclusively dedicated to serving homeless LGBTIQ2S (lesbian, gay, bisexual, trans, intersex, queer, questioning and Two Spirit) youth.
-Located in downtown Toronto at Dundas Street and Sherbourne Street, the capital campaign raised over $12 million and construction began in November 2017 with completion expected in late 2018.
+Located in downtown Toronto at Dundas Street and Sherbourne Street, the capital campaign raised over $16 million and construction began in November 2017 with completion expected in early 2020.

-We Are The Villagers: WATV has made it our mission to help families and their children participate in extracurricular activities of interest to them.
+We Are The Villagers: WATV has made it their mission to help families and their children participate in extracurricular activities of interest to them.
 Whether sports, music, art or other special interests, we sponsor children in need so that they may take part in these activities without being restricted by registration fees and equipment costs.
 Operating in 19 local communities in northern Ontario, with over 450 children enrolled in its programs.
 Mark S. Bonham serves as a Director and WATV’s Chief Fundraiser.

 Casey House Hospital: Casey House is Canada’s first and only stand-alone hospital for people with HIV/AIDS.
 In 1988, the disease was stigmatized, and so were the people who lived with it.
 Fear ran so deep that Casey House’s first patient was delivered to the door by a team of medics wearing hazmat suits.
 He was greeted by Casey House with an embrace.
 It was the first time he’d been touched in months.
 Casey House is still one of the few places where people with HIV/AIDS can seek care without judgement.
 We are more than a place that saves lives, we are a place that speaks up, shines understanding through compassion, and empowers our clients to get better.
 We make our clients’ humanity more visible than their disease.
 We warmly welcome you to Casey House.